Hazza3100/Twitch-account-creator/README.md

 ## ・Features
 ```
-・Twitch token Generator
+・Twitch account/token creator

 ・Realistic usernames

-・More when the goals are reached!
+・More features when the goals below are reached!
 ```

  ## 🥅 ・Goals